-Oliver is 17 years old and has been performing in musical theatre since 2008.
-He takes singing lessons with Millicent Sarre and participates in musical performances regularly.
+Oliver is 18 years old and has been performing in musical theatre since 2008.
+He works at Adelaide Theatre Academy as a performing arts teacher, and participates in many musical productions.
 He has performed as Buddy in Elf Jr. (Theatre Bugs), The Official/Ensemble in Wicked (Shane Davidson Presents), Reverend Shaw Moore in Footloose (The Parks Theatre), and Lumiere in Beauty and the Beast Jr. (Theatre Bugs).
-Oliver had the opportunity to portray one of his dream roles; the character of Seymour Krelborn in Adelaide Theatre Academy's ATG nominated Little Shop of Horrors as part of the 2018 Adelaide Fringe Festival.
+In 2018, Oliver had the opportunity to portray one of his dream roles; Seymour Krelborn in Adelaide Theatre Academy's ATG nominated Little Shop of Horrors as part of the Adelaide Fringe Festival.

 Robyn has been performing and teaching for over 20 years in various guises.
 After completing her Bachelor of Music, the stage wooed her and she has since performed with the Hills Musical Company, Northern Light Theatre and Matt Byrne Media.
 Her favourite performances have included; Rita in The 25th Annual Putnam County Spelling Bee with Matt Byrne Media; Mrs Johnstone in Blood Brothers and Vera in Stepping Out, for the Hills Musical Company; Sukie in The Witches of Eastwick and Kathy in Singing in the Rain with Northern Light theatre company.